Ivcoarv/Where-is-the-math-in-Casino-Risk-of-Ruin-by-Ivan-Contreras-Arvizu/README.md

 \sum_{k=n+1}^{\infty} \frac{\mu^k}{k!} = \sum_{k=0}^{\infty} \frac{\mu^k}{k!} - \sum_{k=0}^{n} \frac{\mu^k}{k!}
 $$

-By applying the identity of the exponential series, and using the earlier trick to avoid calculating an infinite sum directly, we can rewrite the expression in a more manageable form:
+By applying the identity of the exponential series, and using the earlier trick to avoid calculating an infinite sum directly, we can rewrite the expression in a more manageable form (teachoo, 2019).

 $$
 \sum_{k=0}^{\infty} \frac{\mu^k}{k!} = e^{\mu}